 Building on the 23 year legacy of Koach – the Conservative movement’s college organization – students involved with the saveKoach campaign mobilized to form Masorti on Campus in the wake of the former organization being placed on permanent hiatus.
 Since our launch it has been an essential part of our mission to rally together the various components of the Conservative movement, around the common purpose of college outreach and engagement.

-Douglas Kandl, then a senior at Pace University and the driving force behind the petition campaign, believed the impact of Koach had been huge.
+Douglas Kandl, then a senior at Pace University and the driving force behind the petition campaign, believed the impact of Koach to be substantial.
 In a June 2013 interview he argued the need for “a college program that helps to ensure strong continuity throughout a young Jewish individual’s life.”

 One of our first achievements was forming a strategic partnership with the Jewish Theological Seminary.
 It was Executive Vice Chancellor Marc Gary who first proposed JTS acting an incubator for our project.
 It was just a few short weeks later that the Women’s League for Conservative Judaism provided the initial funds necessary to get Masorti on Campus off the ground.
 These two events laid the framework for our big coming out event: a national Shabbaton hosted by JTS and Columbia/Barnard Hillel in February 2014.

 “It had a huge impact, students came from all over the country.” – Douglas Kandl

 Alyssa Blumenthal, a Queens College student who worked as a Koach intern and served as the last editor of that organization’s online magazine, believed Koach played a special role for college students since it’s “a time when you’re figuring things out.”
 Blumenthal explained the necessity of having this type of outreach organization: “It’s a chance to be part of a community that’s not the synagogue you grew up in, surrounded by peers who are trying to work out their identities in the same way you are.”